eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-sample [options] [file...]

 `tsv-sample` subsamples input lines or randomizes their order.
-Several sampling methods are used: simple random sampling,weighted random sampling, Bernoulli sampling, and distinct sampling.
+Several sampling methods are used: simple random sampling, weighted random sampling, Bernoulli sampling, and distinct sampling.
 These are made available through several different modes operation:

 * Line order randomization (the default): All input lines are output in a random order.
 All orderings are equally likely (simple random sampling).
 Use `--n|num` to limit the sample size and produce a randomly ordered subsample.
 This is a form of simple random sampling.
 * Weighted line order randomization (`--w|weight-field`): Input lines are selected using weighted random sampling, with the weight taken from a field.
 Lines are output in the weighted sample selection order, reordering the lines.
 Use `--n|num` to produce a subsample.